Inner-Worlds/inner_worlds_be/README.md

 _Follow the steps below to install and set up this app._

-1. NEEDS TWO API Keys.
-Sign up for your free API Keys at [MapQuest’s Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/) and [Weather API](https://www.weatherapi.com/)
-2. Clone this Repository
+1. Clone this Repository
    ```sh
    git clone https://github.com/Bobsters986/psydiary_back_end
    ```
-3. In your terminal, run the following commands;
+2. In your terminal, run the following commands;
     ```sh
     bundle install
     'rails generate graphql:install'
     rails db:{drop,create,migrate,seed}
     ```
-4. Run `rails s` in your terminal and visit [http://localhost:3000/graphiql](http://localhost:3000/graphiql) to explore the end points for yourself!
+3. Run `rails s` in your terminal and visit [http://localhost:3000/graphiql](http://localhost:3000/graphiql) to explore the end points for yourself!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>